The Forest Path is a pleasant 4.5 km bushwalking trail in Royal National Park, following the Hacking River and looping around Forest Island.

 If you enjoy bird watching, definitely bring your binoculars with you, as many different types of birds thrive in this area.

-Towards the end of the walking trail, the Forest Path arrives at a junction with the Couranga Walking Track, a 5 km bushwalk that leads to Waterfall train station.
+Towards the end of the walk, the path arrives at a junction with the Couranga Walking Track, a 5 km bushwalk that leads to Waterfall train station.

 From that junction, it’s only a short stretch back to the car park on Sir Bertram Stevens Drive.